lilyvanoekel/percupuff/README.md

 **DSP (Digital Signal Processing):**
 Make or manipulate sound with numbers.
 In the context of this project it might refer to the code that's responsible for generating the drum sounds, listening to midi signals, determining which drum should sound when.

+**General MIDI:**
+A standard that ensures MIDI data triggers predictable instruments on different devices by defining which MIDI messages correspond to which instruments and parameters.

 **MIDI (Musical Instrument Digital Interface):**
 MIDI is a protocol that devices and software use to communicate "musical information".
 It describes things like which note to start/stop playing and how hard it was pressed or hit.
 MIDI enables real-time performance, automation, and the ability to record and edit musical data without storing actual audio.